 - 1) Be sure to apply the parking brake or block the drive wheels on the disabled truck while working around it. - 2) When possible, raise the carriage (forks) on the disabled truck about 12 inches (300 mm) from the floor or ground.
-Secure the carriage with a chain. - 3) Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4) Check that the counterweight bolts are in place and properly torque.
+Secure the carriage with a chain. - 3) Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4) Check that the counterweight bolts are in place and installed with proper torque.
 (This bolt is made of a special high tensile steel and is not commercially available.
-Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) Release the parking brake on the towed vehicle. - 7) Directional control lever is in the neutral.
+Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) To release the parking brake, assemble the two M5 X 0.8 X 30 bolts in holes which are located at the top of the electric parking brake. - 7) Directional control lever is in the neutral.